TheButterflySDK/iOS/README.md

 ## Integration tests
 #### How?

-You can easily verify your application key 🔑 by simply running the SDK in **DEBUG mode** 🐞.
+You can easily verify your application key 🔑 by simply running the SDK in **DEBUG mode** 🐞 and start a chat with Betty 💬

-This will cause our servers to skip the part of sending reports to real live support centers, they will only verify the API key.
-Eventually you'll get success / failure result.

 ### Enjoy and good luck ❤️